 - Vegetable oil: Really any neutral oil works - vegetable, canola, etc.

 - Baking soda & baking powder: Both of these leavening agents are necessary for the perfect rise.
-They work together!

 - Hot water: Adding hot water "blooms" the espresso to bring the flavor out.

-- Salt: Always, for balance.
+- Kosher salt: Always, for balance.

-And for the chocolate buttercream:
+For the chocolate buttercream:

-- Vanilla extract: Adds great flavor.
+- Vanilla extract: For added flavor.

-- Salt: To balance out the sweetness.
+- Kosher salt: To balance out the sweetness.

 Step by step instructions